In case you are wondering -

 After the ‘refurbishment’ of the High Street in the 60’s Berkhamsted Town Hall only one of two building remaining, between the Court and Lower Kings Road.
 Designed by Edward Buckton Lamb in 1859, a Trust was formed to protect it.
 To the left was a coffee bar where we all hanged out and naturally on the left was a pub (now Boots which had to move when the likes of Mayos, Timothy Whites and Taylors were made to ‘disappear’ .
 There should be a copy of the original drawing hanging somewhere in the Town Hall as I have one in my Hall!

-Lower Kings Road, leading to the canal, open air pool (sorry, proved to wet to use
+Lower Kings Road, leading to the canal, open air pool (now a car park and grassed

 PRP (left) and Express Dairy to the right.
 The depot was down Castle Street opposite